AssessmentsAortic aneurysms and dissections: Clinical practice

 Thrombi can also embolize to various sites causing symptoms like claudication, painful blue digits due to recurrent focal ischemia - known as blue toe syndrome - or a painful pulseless cool extremity due to acute limb ischemia.

-Based on prior imaging, a rapidly expanding aneurysm is defined as one that grows more than 0.5 centimeters per year.
+Based on prior imaging, a rapidly expanding aneurysm is defined as one that grows more than 0.5 centimeters in 6 months or 1 centimeter per year.

 On the other hand, findings that may be associated with potentially unstable aneurysms or impending rupture include a crescent sign of layering hematoma within the aorta, aortic blebs that bulge from the surface of the aorta, "draping" of the aorta over a vertebral body, irregularity of the aortic wall, breaks in the calcification of the aortic wall, and localized areas of higher attenuation within a mural thrombus.